Western Australia: 1869-1900.

 The Fremantle Herald of 20 July 1872 also gave a progress report of the construction to the south: "The progress of the telegraph construction party on the Albany has been seriously hindered by the severe and inclement weather of the past few weeks but, through the untiring efforts of the indomitable and indefatigable superintendent Mr. Fleming, the works are now so far completed as to allow of telegraphic communication as far as the Williams River where a temporary station has been erected.
 The first message between there and Perth was transmitted on Thursday last and the line is now open for public business.
 This will enable us to receive English and Colonial news twenty four hours earlier than heretofore".

-The Inquirer of 8 January 1873 provided some confirmatory details of this line: "During Thursday and Friday last communication on that portion of the Albany line between Perth and the Williams River was interrupted in consequence, it is supposed, of an earth-connection occasioned by a fallen tree.
+The Inquirer of 8 January 1873 provided some (delayed) confirmatory details of this line: "During Thursday and Friday last communication on that portion of the Albany line between Perth and the Williams River was interrupted in consequence, it is supposed, of an earth-connection occasioned by a fallen tree.
 Bush fires have been raging along the line for the past week between the 27-mile and 36-mile posts, and in several detached places towards the Bannister, which probably have done more or less harm to the line.
 We understood that the Superintendent of Telegraphs (Mr. Fleming), having arranged official matters connected with the newly-formed station at Albany, is now on his way to Perth, and has, very likely directed the necessary repairs referred to".

 3.1.3: Kojunup: